 Whole egg mayonnaise recipe, that will become your favorite.
-It’s super easy, has few ingredients and fool-proof.
-It’s quick too.
+It's super easy, has few ingredients, and is fool-proof.
+It's quick too.

-Some people say it’s French obviously.
-Other say, it’s Spanish from Mahon, an island in Manorca.
-It was developed as a substitute to cream.
-You can read more about origin of basic mayonnaise here.
+Some people say it's French obviously.
+Others say it's Spanish from Mahon, an island in Manorca.
+It was developed as a substitute for cream.
+You can read more about the origin of basic mayonnaise here.

-If you don’t care about history like me than let’s dig in ingredients.
-Mayonnaise has three ingredients, egg, neural flavored oil and acid.
-That’s it.
+If you don't care about history like me then let's dig into ingredients.
+Mayonnaise has three ingredients, egg, neural flavored oil, and acid.
+That's it.

-You can make mayonnaise in any food processor, immersion blender, hand mix or just with your hand.
-Of course, with hand means stronger muscle and soaring pain in arms.
+You can make mayonnaise in any food processor, immersion blender, hand mix, or just with your hand.
+Of course, with a hand means stronger muscles and soaring pain in arms.

 I'm sharing basic recipe but you can take it further to make Ranch, honey mustard sauce or cilantro sauce, garlic mayonnaise, thousand island sauce and so on.

-Once the mixture begins to thicken you are safe.
+A thin stream of oil: Once the mixture begins to thicken you are safe.
 Before that point add very slow stream of oil, literally drop by drop.
-Once the mayonnaise start to get creamy after adding about 1/4 cup , you can go faster but still in thin stream.
+Once the mayonnaise start to get creamy after adding about ¼ cup , you can go faster but still in thin stream.